godogx/httpsteps/README.md

 [`time.Duration`](https://pkg.go.dev/time#ParseDuration) format (e.g. `5s` or `10m`).

-By default, [exponential backoff](https://pkg.go.dev/github.com/cenkalti/backoff/v4#ExponentialBackOff) is used, but it is possible to implement your own strategy with `(*LocalClient).RetryBackOff`
+By default, [exponential backoff](https://pkg.go.dev/github.com/cenkalti/backoff/v4#ExponentialBackOff) is used, but it is possible to implement your own strategy with `(*LocalClient).RetryBackOff`.

 ```gherkin
     And I retry "some-service" HTTP request up to 120s